geeky-lynx/Dancler/DOCUMENTATION.md

 vector_t vectorC; // too much typing though
 ```

-### Initial values should be set at start, except by lenghty functions
+### Initial values at declaration is encouraged, except when you have lenghty functions

 Having values initialized at start can help with readibility of code, reducing complexity or other, so it is recommended to initialize starting value if we are assuming/predicting a result (for an example).